moq-wg/moq-transport/draft-lcurley-warp.md

 * objects from later groups are normally always sent before objects of previous groups.

-The latter rule is generally agreed as a way to ensure media freshness, and to recover quickly if queues and delays accumulate during a congestion period.
+The latter rule is generally agreed as a way to ensure freshness, and to recover quickly if queues and delays accumulate during a congestion period.
 However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
 We expect that that the working group will eventually reach